Araq/blog/karax_ormin.rst

 The takeaway from all of this is that a single page application that talks to a native SQLite backed server via websockets fits in under 200 lines of Nim code!
-The code is easy to read, modify, typesafe and efficient.
+The code is quite easy to read, modify; it is typesafe and efficient.
 The power of an AST based macro system.